vadimbk/sphp/README.md

 ```

 ## php install replacement
-You  need to install php-fpm version to replace too slow standard php 7.3 installatio wnich called by Apple "deprecated"
+You  need to install php-fpm version to replace too slow standard php 7.3 installation which called by Apple "deprecated"
 At first, add repository
 ```
 brew tap shivammathur/php